acisops/acis_anomaly_pages/source/dpab_shutdown_bepa.rst

      - Stop the science run and power down the FEPs and video boards (|standby|_)
      - Turn on DPA side B (|dpab_on|_)
      - Warm-boot the BEP and start a DEA housekeeping run (|warmboot|_).
+     - Set 3 FEPs on by issuing a WSPOW0002A command (1AWSPOW0002A_206.CLD).

   Unique circumstances occur during perigee passages.
-As of now, an ECS measurement will use no less than 4 chips.
-This means that a watchdog boot will occur should the anomaly occur during an ECS measurment.
-Presently, after the inbound ECS measurement is complete, a ``WSPOW00000`` is issued followed by a ``WSPOW0002A`` an hour later.
+If an ECS measurement uses 3, or more, chips a watchdog boot will occur should the anomaly occur during an ECS measurment.
+Presently, after the inbound ECS measurement is complete, a ``WSPOW00000`` is issued followed by a ``WSPOW0002A``.
 Timing of the shutdown could mean that either or both of the WSPOW commands were not executed.
 In this case the
   WSPOW0002A command should be added to the CAP, if time permits.

-  A CAP to update *txings* values from their defaults to most-recent settings should follow the main recovery CAP if possible.
-A template for this is in ``acis_docs/CAPs``: ``CAP1622_TXINGB_SETPARAMS``.
+  A CAP to update *txings* values from their defaults to the most-recent settings should follow the main recovery CAP if possible.
+CAP 1708  was used at the latest ACIS FSW patch: HJK Version 60.
+You can use that CAP  as a  **template** for this.
+But you must use the latest txing parameter set (which may not be the values used in 1708).
+You can find CAP1708_TXINGB_SETPARAMS.docx  in ``acis_docs/CAPs``: ``CAP1708_TXINGB_SETPARAMS``.
+  Refer to the most recent txings SAR for the current optimal values for the txings parameters.

 * Execute the recovery CAPs at the next available comm.
+Reloading the flight software patches can take a half an hour, so ensure that there is enough time in the comm to execute the entire procedure.

 * Write a shift report and distribute to ``sot_shift`` to inform the project that ACIS is restored to its default configuration.

+* Write a shift report and distribute to ``sot_shift`` to inform the project that ACIS is restored to its default configuration.

 .. note::

+   As of this writing, the ACIS Flight Software Patch level is standard H, optional J, version = 60.
+   Before preparing the CAPs, check that this is the correct version.

-   At this point in the mission (Jan 2017), it is standard practice to power off unused FEPs to reduce power consumption and keep the electronics temperatures lower.
+   At this point in the mission (Jan 2017), during observations, it is standard practice to power off unused FEPs to reduce power consumption and keep the electronics temperatures lower.
 For this reason, it is believed that it is safe to power on the DPA side B during a science run that does not use these FEPs.
 If this practice is changed later in the mission, this procedure may have to be